OakTree100/casper_tut_dac/tut_dac.rst

 Add your ``munge`` block
 ^^^^^^^^^^^^^^^^^^^^^^^^
-On the output of our ``bram`` we're using a munge to reorder data for compatibility between the ``rfdc`` and other casper blocks.
+On the output of our ``bram`` we're using a munge to reorder data for compatibility between the ``bram`` data order and the ``rfdc`` data order.
 We'll study this block more in depth in :doc:`Tutorial 3 <./tut_spec>`.
-This block takes a bus of some width (128 bits in our case), and separates it into pieces (some number of divisions, with some size for each) (8 16-bit samples for us), and then reorders them (we're just reversing things for DAC compatibility here).
+This block takes a bus of some width (128 bits in our case), and separates it into pieces (some number of divisions, with some size for each)
+(8 16-bit samples for us), and then reorders them (we're just reversing things for DAC compatibility here).
 In hardware, this routes wires and costs nothing.

 ``din`` should connect to the ``bram`` ``data_out``.